aleaxit/gmpy/trunk/docs/advmpz.rst

     >>> a
     xmpz(1148)

-To clear a range of bits, use a source value of 0.
+Slice notation is supported.
+The bits referenced by a slice can be either 'read from' or 'written to'.
+To clear a slice of bits, use a source value of 0.
 In 2s-complement format, 0 is represented by an arbitrary number of 0-bits.
-To set a range of bits, use a source value of ~0 (which is equivalent to -1).
+To set a slice of bits, use a source value of ~0.
+The *tilde* operator inverts, or complements the bits in an integer. (~0 is -1 so you can also use -1.)
 In 2s-complement format, -1 is represented by an arbitrary number of 1-bits.

 If a value for *stop* is specified in a slice assignment and the actual bit-length of the *xmpz* is less than *stop*, then the destination *xmpz* is